-YBS is the third largest building society in the UK, with over 3 million members.
-YBS also trades under the brands Chelsea Building Society, Norwich & Peterborough Building Society and through our wholly-owned intermediary lending subsidiary, Accord Mortgages Ltd (Accord).
+YBS is the third largest building society in the UK, with around 2.7 million members.
+YBS also trades under the brands Chelsea Building Society, Norwich & Peterborough Building Society and through our wholly owned intermediary lending subsidiary, Accord Mortgages Ltd (Accord).
 YBS also includes YBS Covered Bonds LLP (YBS being one of the members).
-YBS is UK-based, with our principal office in Bradford.
-YBS is regulated by the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA).
+YBS is UK-based, with our principal office in Bradford and is regulated by both the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA).

-YBS’s main business is providing mortgages and savings accounts through our national network of branches and agencies, our customer contact centres and online.
-We also offer YBS and Accord products and related financial services through intermediaries, such as mortgage brokers, and other providers, such as insurance companies, which are themselves regulated.
+YBS’s main business is the provision of mortgages and savings accounts through our national network of branches and agencies, our customer contact centres and our online channel.
+We also offer YBS and Accord products and related financial services through intermediaries, such as mortgage brokers, and other providers, such as insurance companies, who are themselves subject to UK regulation.
 We provide finance to businesses, and for social housing.
-YBS Share Plans is a division of YBS and administers employee share schemes for companies around the world.
+YBS Share Plans is a party of YBS and administers employee share schemes for companies around the world.

 Procurement of Goods and Services

-Procurement of goods and services is mainly via YBS, which has a broad range of UK suppliers, as well as some international suppliers.
+Procurement of goods and services is mainly via YBS, which has a broad range of predominately UK based suppliers, as well as a small number of international suppliers.
 YBS has a centralised Supply Chain function which incorporates Procurement and Supplier Relationship Management specialisms.

-We use a mixture of offshore (i.e. services that are not provided in our offices, but abroad) and onshore supplier arrangements (i.e. within UK or within our offices).
-Where we do use services outside of the UK, these suppliers are predominantly based in India.
-As well as having the requisite contractual controls in place, there are rigorous on-boarding checks that are defined by our HR team, carried out on all individuals working at YBS locations, including those from suppliers based outside of the UK.
+Where we do use services outside of the UK, these suppliers are predominantly based in India, and we use a mixture of offshore based (i.e. services that are not provided in our offices, but abroad) and onshore (within our offices) arrangements.
+As well as having the requisite contractual controls in place, there are rigorous on-boarding checks defined by our HR team.
+These are carried out on all individuals working at YBS locations, including those from suppliers based outside of the UK.

 We review this approach on a regular basis and seek to improve these processes continually, through supplier engagement, raising awareness of issues and requirements, and by delivering training to our key staff, who manage the relationships with our suppliers.
 YBS continues to invest in our capabilities in our Procurement and supplier risk management.